davidvemtz/Airflow_MongoDB_ingestion/README.md

 2. Create New Connection in order to provide access to airflow to randomuser API.
 It's important for you to use the same name as the one shown in image, because it's already used in DAG's code.

-    1. Go to Connections from Admin tab in Airflow UI.
+    I. Go to Connections from Admin tab in Airflow UI.

 ![connections](./imgs/connections_menu.png)

-    2. After clicking in + button shown on the top of your connections list, fill needed fields, choosing HTTP connection type.
+    II.
+After clicking in + button shown on the top of your connections list, fill needed fields, choosing HTTP connection type.

 ![user api conn](./imgs/randomuser_conn.png)

-    3. Click Save button after filling correctly every needed field.
+    III.
+Click Save button after filling correctly every needed field.

 3. Select *mongo_default* connection to edit its properties as follows, use **admin** as Login and
 password: